thomasWeise/oa/introduction/examples/quadratic_assignment/README.md

 For each pair of facilities that we place on the map, flow costs will arise as a function of the amount of material to be transported between them and the distance of their locations.

 The total cost of an assignment of facilities to locations is therefore a weighted sum of the resulting base costs and flow costs.
-Our goal would be to find the assignment with the smallest possible total cost.
+Our goal would be to find the assignment (i.e., the plan) with the smallest possible total cost.

 This scenario is called *quadratic assignment problem* (QAP)&nbsp;[@BCPP1998TQAP].
 It has been subject to research since the 1950s&nbsp;[@BK1957APATLOEA].